MBA in Logistics & Supply Chain Management

 - Average starting salary of ILAMian’s 4.0 to 7.0 lacs P.A.

-- Industry Attachments: Project Work, Preparation & Presentation, Integrated Experience- Internship / Training in the Industry for 3-4 months.
+- Industry Attachments: Project Work, Preparation & Presentation, Integrated Experience- Internship / Training in the Industry.

 - Ashok Leyland